 That way you will have been able to experience the top three attractions in Epcot on the same visit.
 The remaining two choices I would suggest using on anything that takes your fancy, but avoid selecting one for Illuminations as you won’t be able to select your fourth Fastpass choice until you have used your third.

 Future World at Epcot

 Epcot is split into three parts, Future World East, Future World West and the World Showcase.
 You enter in the middle of Future World, and will begin here.
 If the line for Mission Space isn’t too long, then I would get in line, however if there is a long wait and you didn’t Fastpass it then I would leave it until later in the day, perhaps on your way out of the park.

 Both Test Track and Soarin’ are in Future World, West and East respectively.
-If you are arriving at Epcot in the morning and choosing to ride Soarin’ in the standby lane, then I would suggest a breakfast in Future World West if you haven’t already eaten.
+If you are arriving early and looking to have breakfast at Epcot, I would suggest Sunshine Seasons as there is plenty of choice.